Medication and Hygiene

 - Living Will or advanced directives

 - Comfortable clothing, such as a workout outfit or tee shirt and shorts

 - Shoes with a rubber soul and a closed heel

 - Leave all jewelry and other valuables at home

 Where To Go

-Your surgery will take place at Holy Cross Hospital, 4725 N Federal Highway, Fort Lauderdale.
+Your surgery will take place at Holy Cross Health, 4725 N Federal Highway, Fort Lauderdale.
 Enter at the Main Entrance which is on the east side of the building facing Federal Highway.
 The Main Entrance is next to the Chapel and Cancer Center.
-Dr Leone’s team will give you an arrival time.
+Dr. Leone’s team will give you an arrival time.
 Please arrive early!